 A. Yes, and we ask students working in jobs off campus to carefully follow mask wearing and physical distancing and hygiene protocols also while away from campus.

 Q. Can students go home for weekend visits during the fall semester?

 A. We want to make sure our students stay well connected with their families, and we do need to consider potential risks of exposure associated with leaving Keene.
-Students will be able to return home for visits, appointments, etc. but follow up COVID-19 testing will be necessary.
-Our travel policy will be updated and shared soon, on this page.
+Students will be able to return home for visits, appointments, etc. but we encourage students to stay in Keene if possible.
+Students must fill out the travel registration form before leaving Keene to travel.

-Q. When will off-campus students be tested for COVID-19 at Keene State?
-Where do they go?
+Q. When will students be tested for COVID-19 at Keene State?

 Q. Will testing be free for students?